pytorch/pytorch/ios/README.md

 ### Import the library

-For Objective-C developers, simply just import the umbrella header
+For Objective-C developers, simply import the umbrella header

 ```
 #import <LibTorch/LibTorch.h>